 Get Started with the B2C Commerce API

-The B2C Commerce API is a collection of RESTful APIs for interacting with B2C Commerce instances.
+The B2C Commerce API (SCAPI) is a collection of RESTful APIs for interacting with B2C Commerce instances.
 It goes by a few different names: Salesforce Commerce API, the acronym SCAPI, or just Commerce API.

 To set up your own instance to use SCAPI: